Crisis Services Expansion!

 If additional crisis stabilization services are needed beyond the 23 hour period, our team of clinicians will coordinate the next level of care, such as Respite, Extended Observation, or hospitalization.
 For those who no longer require crisis services at the end of their stay, our team will link to ongoing care either through Bluebonnet Trail’s outpatient clinics or with existing providers.

 *These programs are made possible through generous funds from Williamson County.

 Are you feeling overwhelmed and don’t know where to turn?
 Are you having thoughts of wanting to hurt yourself or someone else?
 Are you worried about someone else who may be struggling with depression or other mental health concerns?
-Bluebonnet Trails Community Services wants to help you!
+Bluebonnet Trails Community Services wants to help!

 Our well-trained staff are dedicated to assisting individuals experiencing a behavioral health crisis.
 Our staff is available to talk with you 24 hours a day, 7 days a week through our Crisis Hotline at 1-800-841-1255.

 Mobile Crisis Outreach Team (MCOT): Our team is made up of an array of qualified and highly trained mental health professionals who are available for immediate response 24 hours a day throughout our 8 counties.
-MCOT services focus on providing timely crisis assessments and development of a treatment plan unique to the individual’s needs.
-Our team provides services where the crisis is taking place; this can include your home setting, school, the local emergency room, places of business, or anywhere within the community.
+MCOT services focus on providing timely crisis assessments and development of a plan to resolve the crisis.
+Our team provides services where the crisis is taking place; this can be your home, school, the local emergency room, places of business, or anywhere within the community.

-Extended Observation Units: Bluebonnet Trails offers 2 Extended Observation Units (EOU) to provide services to those in crises.
-We have a northern location in Georgetown with a 4-bed unit and a southern location in Seguin with a 6-bed unit, both providing services to individuals within our 8 counties.
+Extended Observation Unit: Bluebonnet Trails offers an Extended Observation Unit (EOU) to provide services to those in crises.
+The unit located in Georgetown provides services to individuals within our 8 counties.